hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521670v1-rethinking-the-outlier-distribution-in-large-language-models-an-in-d.md

 ---
 layout: default
-title: Rethinking the Outlier Distribution in Large Language Models: An In-depth Study
+title: "Rethinking the Outlier Distribution in Large Language Models: An In-depth Study"
 ---

 # Rethinking the Outlier Distribution in Large Language Models: An In-depth Study